filippo-orru/personal-site-hugo/content/blog/restoring-images-with-ai/index.md

 # Finding a Good Model

 Initially, we started with a simple setup based on [Tensorflow's autoencoder tutorial](https://www.tensorflow.org/tutorials/generative/autoencoder).
 It consists of a few convolutional layers, each downsampling the input's dimensions, then followed by transposed convolutional layers, which perform the reverse operation.
 However, in our initial model, we used simple *MaxPooling* and *Upsampling* operations to reduce the dimensions.
-This model performed quite **poorly**.
-It was able to take intact images as input, compress them, and reconstruct the input, but **unable** to correct noisy images with sufficient detail.
+This model performed quite poorly.
+It was able to take intact images as input, compress them, and reconstruct the input, but *unable* to correct noisy images with sufficient detail.

 We were inspired by the papers *Image Restoration Using Convolutional Auto-encoders with Symmetric Skip Connections* ([Mao, 2016](https://arxiv.org/abs/1606.08921)), and *U-Net: Convolutional Networks for Biomedical Image Segmentation* ([Ronneberger, 2015](https://arxiv.org/abs/1505.04597)).
 Based on this research, we implemented **two key improvements**:

-1. We switched from our *MaxPooling* and *Upsampling* layers to using convolutions (and transposed convolutions) with a stride of `(2, 2)`, which allows the model to learn which pixels are more relevant when downsampling and upsampling.
+1. We switched from our *MaxPooling* and *Upsampling* layers to using convolutions and transposed convolutions with a stride of `(2, 2)`, which allows the model to learn which pixels are relevant when downsampling and upsampling.
-2. We introduced * -Connections* to our model, shown in the next image.
-The output of each encoder layer is fed to the corresponding decoder layer, which enables it to restore fine details that were lost when compressing the input to the latent space.
+2. We introduced *skip connections* to our model, shown in the next image.
+This means that the output of each encoder layer is fed to its corresponding decoder layer, enabling later decoder layers to restore fine details that were lost when compressing the input in previous layers.

 {{< image src="images/model-architecture.jpg" alt="Final architecture of the model." >}}
   The final architecture of the model.
 {{< /image >}}

-The model is made up of multiple encoder blocks, compressing the image, then the same number of decoder blocks.
+The model is made up of multiple encoder blocks that compress the image, then the same number of decoder blocks.
 The output dimensions are the same as the input dimensions.
-Shown below are the layers inside the encoder and decoder block.

 {{< image src="images/encoder.jpg" alt="Layers of the encoder block." >}}
   Layers of the encoder block.